 If you really want to get into edge tuning with a high degree of finesse, SWIX makes a line of angle jigs and files for both side and base bevels that Avie’s can special order for you.
 They are an investment, but if you want the ultimate in edge angle and sharpness control—maybe you race— this is the way to go.
 If interested, send an email to the address at bottom of this page and Avie’s Ski / Sports can help you get what you need, and learn how to successfully put those tools to work for you.

 Check out the links below to get started in making your gear last longer, perform better.

 Have a tuning or maintenance question?
 Need help figuring out a dilemma?
+Want a small group or even one-on-one tuning clinic?
 Want advice on something technical?
 Need a special tool?
 Send your query to: email@example.com

 [updated October 2022]